-Dan Hogg is Head of Classics and is also Cranleigh's Senior Tutor.
+Mr Dan Hogg is Head of Classics.
 He joined the School in September 2010, prior to which he was the Martin Senior Scholar at Worcester College, Oxford, where he completed his undergraduate and Masters degrees, and then completed his DPhil at Oriel College, Oxford.

 Classics is as comprehensive a subject as it is possible to imagine.
 Classicists develop skills in language and analysis; the study of literature, philosophy, archaeology and history is fully embedded in the school curriculum and beyond.
 Classicists, therefore, receive mental training in a whole range of different disciplines, and are capable of exceptional intellectual flexibility.
 In our world of rapid social and technological change, it is the capacity to react to new and unforeseen developments with flexibility which is most valuable in later life, and it is widely recognised that Classics and related subjects produce just that kind of person, with an unparalleled capacity to adapt to new circumstances and learn new skills.